Admissions » Junior High and High School

 All students in grades 7-12 use MacBook Air computers.
 You may purchase your own MacBook Air or rent one from the school.

-Junior High Students attend classes in secondary building.
-Clubs and activities for Junior High include Jr. High Student Council, FCA, Videography, Yearbook Staff, Girls and Boys Bible Study, and Performing Arts.
+Junior High Students attend classes in the secondary building.
+Clubs and activities for Junior High include Jr. High Student Council, FCA, Broadcast Journalism, Yearbook Staff, Girls and Boys Bible Study, and Performing Arts.

-Seventh grade students take the Stanford Achievement Test.
-In preparation for the ACT, eighth grade students take the Explore Standardized Test and ninth grade students take the PLAN Standardized test.
-MHS Junior High students score above the state and national averages on both of these tests.
+In preparation for the ACT, 7th-9th grade students take the Pre - ACT.
+MHS Junior High students score above the state and national averages on these tests.

 High School Students attend classes in the secondary building.
-Some of the clubs and activities for high school students include FCA, Student Council, Chiefs for Christ, Yearbook and Newspaper Staff, National Honor Society, LEAD, Interact Club, and Performing Arts.
+Some of the clubs and activities for high school students include FCA, Student Council, Chiefs for Christ, Lady Chiefs for Christ, Broadcast Journalism, Yearbook, National Honor Society, LEAD, Interact Club, and Performing Arts.

 Over the last thirty-six years, 99% of our graduates have attended college.
 Over the last eight years, 100% of each graduating class has received scholarship offers totaling in the millions each year.

-Seniors meeting requirements may choose to participate in the Dual Enrollment Program through Northwest Mississippi Community College.
+Seniors meeting requirements may choose to participate in the Dual Enrollment Program through Northwest Mississippi Community College and William Carey University.
 Students receive both high school and college credits at no extra cost.
-Dual enrollment is offered in English Composition I & II and American History I & II.

 Bus service is available to DeSoto and Panola counties.